+- 💳 = fast

--- = slow
+- = slow

--- = adjustable timed interval wipe
+- -- = adjustable timed interval wipe

-O = Of
+- O = Off

 For a single wipe when the windscreen wiper is off, press the lever down.

 Run through the windscreen wiper stages by pushing the lever past the resistance point and holding.
 An acoustic signal sounds at O.